OVECJOE/The-Journey-From-Ignorance/chapter_2.md

 *"You were also my crush then, but I hid it from you because I was very timid when it comes to feelings."*, the other lady replied with a smile.

-*"Yeah, he noticed it too but he also was ready for a relationship outside friendship with anyone then.
-That is **Venessa Butterland**, a wonderful friend that was almost every guy's crush, but she is so obsessed about you, though she is naturally very caring, even to enemies.
+*"Yeah, he noticed it too but he also wasn't ready for a relationship outside friendship with anyone then.
+That is **Vanessa Butterland**, a wonderful friend that was almost every guy's crush, but she was and is still so obsessed over you, though she is naturally very caring, even to enemies.
 She has a big heart."*, **She** was doing a good job explaining to me and I love the tone she was using.

 *"I wish I had reciprocated the love ma'am but I guess I had a mission that I wasn't willing to let emotions ruin.
 You must have been a wonderful darling lady."*, I spoke for the first time since I met this group.